 Social learning is the process of learning through social interaction between peers.
 The most common illustration of social learning in the workplace is the chance meeting by the water cooler.
-Two or more people run into each other, share ideas, and walk away a little more knowledgeable in the process; this is social learning.
+Two or more people run into each other, share ideas, and walk away a little more knowledgeable in the process.

-Social learning can take place in informal one-on-one encounters, among teams in the course of real-time problem-solving, communities of practice, through social software, expertise directories, and more.
-The key is that the company fosters a culture of continual learning, in which employees are empowered and encouraged to share what they know with each other and to seek out colleagues’ expertise to increase performance across the organization.
+Social learning can take place through informal one-on-one encounters, among teams in the course of real-time problem-solving, through social software, expertise directories, and more.
+The key is for companies to foster a culture of continual learning, in which employees are empowered and encouraged to share what they know with each other and seek out colleagues’ expertise to increase performance across the organization.

 The Benefits of Social Learning Technology

 Social learning enhances traditional training methods by bridging the gap between formal and informal workplace education.
 Social learning software solutions bridge this gap by offering: